-From the performance framework detailed in the Context of our Impact paper it can be seen that society results and shared results are labelled as collaborative performance.
+From the performance framework detailed in the Context of our Impact paper [please insert link to cover paper it can be seen that society results and shared results are labelled as collaborative performance.
 This recognises that we are one of many organisations who are trying to address the issues contained within these domains, therefore our performance within these domains does not lie directly within our control.